-Mesothelioma patients with low income may be able to file for supplemental security income from the Social Security Administration.
+Mesothelioma patients with low incomes may be able to file for supplemental security income from the Social Security Administration.
 Disability insurance benefits are also available to workers who have to leave their jobs because of cancer.

 Filing a workers’ compensation claim over mesothelioma is often problematic.

 Workers’ compensation systems were not designed to compensate people for work-related illnesses like mesothelioma, which takes decades to develop after exposure and requires very expensive mesothelioma treatment.

 In many cases, the filing requirements and compensation limits set by workers’ compensation laws make it impossible for people with mesothelioma to get the compensation they need.